bitfactory-software/anyxx/index.md

 The name of the library originates in its fundamental design idea:
 - hide the concrete data behind a (possible "smart") **pointer to void**,
 - pair this with a pointer to static meta data to interprete and recover the hidden data
 - and use such pairs as the external interfaces, to seperate usage and implementation details as much as possible.
-So we can say, the pointer is only **virtual void**.
+So we can say, the pointer is **virtual void**.

 ## programming in the large

 ### runtime versus compiletime dispatch

-Dispatch on behalf of a type is - like function calls - a fundamental software construction principle.
-They allow the building of layerd abstraction levels.
+Dispatch on behalf of a type is - like function calls - a fundamental software construction principle to allow the building of layerd abstraction levels.

 Static dispatch is the dispatch of chioce in C++.
 Foremost because of performance and binary size.

 But eceeds a program a certain size, it is no longer possible to use static disapch for all and everything.

 Reasons are: